“For a moment, nothing happened. Then, after a second or so, nothing continued to happen..”

 - Nikon D200 camera (x2)

 - 12–24mm, 10.5mm fisheye, 35mm, 18–200mm and 60mm macro lenses from Nikkor

 For post processing, I use Apple Aperture 3.5 and Pixelmator.

 About Des Paroz

-I am a writer, photographer and trainer based in Sydney, Australia.
-I have strong interests in writing, photography, presenting, marketing/public affairs and scuba diving.
+I am a writer, photographer and trainer based in Darwin, Australia.
+I have strong interests in writing, photography, presenting, marketing/public affairs, scuba diving and freediving.

 Around the web

 You can also find me on the web in the following places:

 - DivingIDC.com – my website for PADI, DAN and EFR instructor courses

 - Any and all views expressed on this website are my own (unless otherwise clearly stated and obviously excepting any comments made by others), and do not reflect the views, policies or opinions of any organisation or company that I may work with or for. ↩